Turtles are cute. Turtles are calm also.

 The Role of Scales in A Turtle Body

-Also, since turtles remain mostly in water, so, different algae, fungus, bacteria, and the virus may attack them.
+Also, since turtles remain mostly in water, so, different algae, fungi, bacteria, and the virus may attack them.
 The scale protects the soft flesh underneath the scutes from these bacteria and other harmful elements.
-Once the turtle changes the scute while growing up, the bacteria, algae, and fungus on the scutes also go away.
+Once the turtle changes the scute while growing up, the bacteria, algae, and fungus on the scute also go away.
 This way, the turtle becomes juvenile and disinfected once again.

 What Materials Do Make the Turtle Scale?

-Now that know what a turtle scale actually is and what role does it play in turtle’s life, we know that you might be interested to know the element that makes the turtle scale.
+Now that know what a turtle scale actually is and what role it plays in a turtle’s life, we know that you might be interested to know the element that makes the turtle scale.
 So, we are up to it.

 Keratin makes the turtle scale.
 Don’t know what keratin is?
 Look at your nails.
 These are made of keratin.
-The same way keratin and some other elements in a small amount form the scale of a turtle.
+In the same way, keratin and some other elements in small amounts from the scale of a turtle.

 Now, let me tell you one more thing.
-Depending on what condition the turtle is living, wild or domesticated, and its food habit, the scale may vary slightly in terms of resilience.
-Also, in some species, the scales are seen more prominent while in other species, these aren’t so prominently visible.
+Depending on what condition the turtle is living in, wild or domesticated, and its food habit, the scale may vary slightly in terms of resilience.
+Also, in some species, the scales are seen as more prominent while in other species, these aren’t so prominently visible.
 But that doesn’t mean they don’t have scales.

 Big or small, adult or juvenile, and land or sea turtle- every turtle protects its sensitive and exposed organs with hardy scales.

-As we came in the last part of this article, we hope that the piece of write up has cleared your confusion between a turtle scale and shell.
-Also, you should, by this time, know what scutes (scale on the turtle shell) are and how the scales function to safeguard turtles from any external challenge such as predators and bacteria.
+As we came in the last part of this article, we hope that the piece of write-up has cleared your confusion between a turtle scale and a shell.
+Also, you should, by this time, know what scutes (scale on the turtle shell) are and how the scales function to safeguard turtles from any external challenges such as predators and bacteria.